Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Reliability of the Flux Calibration

 \subsection{Selection of Individual Sources}

 The object sample chosen for this flux calibration study includes a variety of astrophysical sources exhibiting a range of angular scales and emission intensities across the full range of SHS field exposure characteristics.
 These should be sufficient to determine if the calibration factors derived in the previous section are correct.
-The selected objects cover a \ha\ flux range of over $\sim$7\,dex, and range in angular size from a few arcseconds to nearly 2\arcdeg\ across.

-The sample comprises $\sim$80 PNe, several \HII\ regions and Wolf-Rayet shells, and an isolated filament of the Vela supernova remnant.
-For each object the SHS H$\alpha$ flux is measured following the recipe described in \S\,4 and is either compared with the SHASSA-derived \ha\ flux from FBP13, or other independent \ha\ fluxes from the literature where available.
-For the ejecta nebulae Hf~39 (Hen 3-519) and Wray~15-751, the \ha\ fluxes, uncorrected for reddening, have been derived from the reddening-corrected fluxes and extinction values given in Stahl (1986, 1987), Hutsemekers \& van Drom (1991) and Hutsemekers (1994).
+The selected objects range in angular size from a few arcseconds to nearly 2\arcdeg\ across, and cover a \ha\ flux range of over $\sim$7\,dex.
+The sample comprises 88 PNe, several \HII\ regions and Wolf-Rayet shells, and an isolated filament of the Vela SNR.
+For each object the SHS H$\alpha$ flux is measured following the recipe described in detail below, and is either compared with the SHASSA-derived \ha\ flux from FBP13, or with other independent \ha\ fluxes from the literature where available.
+For the ejecta nebulae Hf\,39 and Wray\,15-751, the \ha\ fluxes, uncorrected for reddening, have been derived from the reddening-corrected fluxes and extinction values given in Stahl (1986, 1987), Hutsemekers \& van Drom (1991) and Hutsemekers (1994).